dploeger/jekyll-revealjs/README.md

   height: 720px
 ```

 Note that if a mapping is passed, the values will be inserted into the final JavaScript as quoted strings.
-If this is unacceptable (for example, if you want to pass a boolean parameter that takes `true` or `false`), specify a list of strings.
+If this is unacceptable (for example, if you want to pass a Boolean parameter that takes `true` or `false`), specify a list of strings.

 `reveal_dependencies` takes a list of strings representing the JavaScript to specify a dependency [as you would in reveal.js](https://github.com/hakimel/reveal.js/#dependencies), for example: